-Note: The key staff and contact details were correct at point of publication.
+Note: All AE rooms are based in Stratford, Water Lane campus.
+The key staff and contact details were correct at point of publication.
 You will be notified of any changes.

 Your Head of Department is responsible for leading subject developments and ensuring the management and delivery of modules and their associated assessment in the Department.